Farmer using data insights to manage field of crops.

 Who should use the IDA add-on?

-The IDA add-on is designed for producers who already have Integrated Farm Assurance (IFA) certification.
+It is designed for producers who already have Integrated Farm Assurance (IFA) certification.

-For flower and ornamental producers who are interested in the IDA add-on but do not have IFA certification or a benchmarked equivalent, we offer a primary solution which can be implemented independently and provides the same benefits.
+For flower and ornamentals producers who are interested in the IDA add-on but do not have IFA certification or a benchmarked equivalent, we offer a primary solution which can be implemented independently and provides the same benefits.

 Image of a producer assessing environmental metrics in the field using a tablet